aleshaleksey/fansys23/02-base-rules.md

     - "dying"

 For each component (eg Armour), the Sup and Nat aspect stack.
 However for each aspect only the highest bonus applies.
 Eg: If a character wears a full plate on top of padded armour, only the bonus for the full plate applies.
 Also your character's gonna be really hot and sweaty.

 ___
+### HiT and Dropping Defences

+An entity can voluntarily [drop defences](04-combat.md#dropping-defences-and-voluntary-hp-damage) as a reaction/minor interaction.
+In this case it does not add "evasion" or "shield" to its HiT.

+___
 ### Initiative